Canadian field service technicians are collaborating on a complex engine overhaul.

 Think of your field service technicians as the frontline of your business.
 Without them, equipment fails, customers get frustrated, and revenue can take a hit.
 Understanding what it takes to attract and retain the best talent is essential – and it starts with a firm grasp on salaries.

-Sources like Talent.com and Indeed provide insight into field service technician salaries in Canada.
-As of 2024, here’s what you can expect:
+Sources like Job Bank, ERI, and Payscale provide insight into field service technician salaries in Canada.
+As of 2024/2025, here’s what you can expect:

 • Mid-level: After a few years of experience, expect to pay $65,000 – $75,000 annually.